Jookia/linuxaudio_dualinput/README.md

 - Note down the device number for the second input
 - In the 'device-strings' for analog-stereo-aux, change the '2' to the device number

-## pulseaudio paths
+## Audio paths

-The rest of the tweaking is just messing with pulseaudio.
+The rest of the tweaking is just messing with PulseAudio and PipeWire.
-It's not that difficult, look at the existing code in /usr/share/pulseaudio/alsa-mixer/paths/
+It's not that difficult, look at the existing code in /usr/share/pulseaudio/alsa-mixer/paths/ or /usr/share/alsa-card-profile/mixer/ for PipeWire.

 The code in this repository is basically a subset of those files with 'Capture' and 'Input Source' set to 'Capture,1' and 'Input Source,1' in the various paths, split out to new files, with a new profile that builds on the default.